Home | Articles | The Photographer’s Nightmare

 Photographers used to be justifiably concerned about losing their photos and negatives.
 The keen photographer’s solution was to buy a film cabinet to keep their precious media and photos dry from humidity.
 When people switched to digital photography, many of the practical headaches that were a part of the photographer’s life disappeared.

-Backing up your photos may be a tedious and pain staking job using Windows Explorer or the inflexible and limited onboard backup feature in Windows XP or Vista, but it needn’t be.
+Backing up your photos may be a tedious and pain staking job using Windows File Explorer or the inflexible and limited onboard backup feature in Windows, but it needn’t be.
 With the right software you can prevent your treasured photos from being lost with the click of a button.

 The Photographer’s Friend